Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Introduction

-and it this last system that we are going to consider in this paper.
+and it this last system \cref{syst_rad_sym} that will be considered in this paper.

-A fundamental feature of system~\cref{syst_higher_dim} is that it can be recast, at least formally, as the gradient flow of an energy functional.
-If $(x,t)\mapsto u(x,t)$ is a solution of system~\cref{syst_higher_dim}, the \emph{energy} (or \emph{Lagrangian} or \emph{action}) functional of the solution reads:
+A fundamental feature of each of systems~\cref{syst_higher_dim,syst_rad_sym} is that they can be recast, at least formally, as gradient flows of energy functionals.
+If $(w,w')$ is a pair of vectors of $\rr^{\dState}$, let $w\cdot w'$ and $\abs{w} =\sqrt{w\cdot w}$ denote the usual Euclidean scalar product and the usual Euclidean norm, respectively, and let us simply write $w^2$ for $\abs{w}^2$.